HtunHtunHtet/aws-api-gateway-assessment/README.md

 - This assessment uses AWS Free Tier.
 - Lambda1 uses node-fetch, Lambda2 uses urllib.request
 - Cognito authentication required for both endpoints
+- Enabled API Gateway caching for `/weather` and `/exchange` endpoints for 60 seconds to improve performance and reduce API calls to public services.

 ## Clone This repository